MatthewI123/MetaLang/README.md

 ## To-do

-1. Complete the parser
-2. Extend the language.
+1. Extend the language.
-3. Create the interpreter.
+2. Create the interpreter.
-4. Write more documentation.
+3. Write more documentation.
-5. Write more tests.
+4. Write more tests.